ENDING HIV AND ACON

 ACON’s got your back

 ACON was established in 1985 as the AIDS Council of NSW.
-We’re a health promotion organisation specialising in HIV prevention, HIV support and lesbian, gay, bisexual, transgender and intersex (LGBTI) health.
+We’re a health promotion organisation specialising in HIV prevention, HIV support and lesbian, gay, bisexual and transgender (LGBT) health.

 For over three decades, ACON has been passionate about looking after our community, and we’ll always remain committed to advancing our community’s health and wellbeing.